The Hellion (1924 film)

 The Hellion is a 1924 American silent Western film written and directed for Sunset Productions by Bruce M. Mitchell, and featuring a young Boris Karloff.
 The film was also released under the title A Woman Scorned.
 The film's status today is unknown.

 Plot

-Ranch hand Tex Gardy (J.B.
-Warner) comes to the aid of the father (William A. Berke) of the girl he loves (Aline Goodwin).
-The old man's ranch is being threatened by an outlaw gang led by a woman known only as The Hellion (played by Marin Sais).
+Ranch hand Tex Gardy comes to the aid of the father of the girl he loves.
+The old man's ranch is being threatened by an outlaw gang led by a woman known only as The Hellion.